Scientific Name

 Description

-Echeveria 'Curly Locks' is a stunning succulent that forms rosettes of blue-green, slightly pruinose, spoon-shaped leaves with edges folded up and very wavy pink margins.
-The rosettes grow up to 10 inches (25 cm) in diameter, producing offsets from the base.
+Echeveria 'Curly Locks' is a stunning succulent that forms rosettes of blue-green, slightly pruinose, spoon-shaped leaves with folded up edges and very wavy pink margins.
+The rosettes can grow up to 10 inches (25 cm) in diameter and produce offsets from the base.

 See more at How to Grow and Care for Echeveria.